LOADING TRACES

 What is mixed-reality?

 Mixed reality (MR) is a type of reality extension (XR) technology similar to VR goggles where virtual animations and real-world imagery are combined.
 In contrast to VR, however, MR does this in the physical world (using projectors) without the need of specialized goggles.
 We use four projectors attached to a 2 m tall metal frame around a 4 m by 4 m arena.
-The overlapping projections allow us to create an immersive experience without shadows.
+The overlapping projections allow us to create an immersive experience with little to no shadows.
 We update the projected images so fast that the experience becomes immersive, with effectively no visible delay between movement and visualizations.
-This small delay is what makes our system feel like it naturally extends human motion with visuals.
+This fast reaction time is what makes our system feel like it naturally extends human motion with visuals.

 Tracking & Visualization